March 18 2021 – Mike Yarbrough

 Avoid Hurt Feelings by Finding Other Roles

 There's always a chance that someone's feelings will get hurt if they aren't asked to be part of your wedding party.
 Try to be conscious of that while still remembering that your wedding is ultimately about you and your soon-to-be spouse.
 There are a variety of other jobs for people who weren’t asked to be bridesmaids and groomsmen.
 Ask someone to be the ring bearer or the flower girl, to serve as an usher, read a poem, play a song at the ceremony, or any number of other meaningful activities.By following the tips above, you’re sure to have a meaningful wedding where all of your best friends and family get along.
 Another great way to ensure a meaningful wedding experience is by having wedding rings that represent the unique love story shared between you and your future spouse.
 Our team at Rustic & Main always wants your wedding and wedding rings to be special, which is why we put so much time and attention into each wedding ring we create.
-Start designing your own custom, one-of-a-kind wedding bands today or message our live chat team to learn more!
+Take our ring style quiz and start designing your own custom, one-of-a-kind wedding bands today!